eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

   }
 ```

-A suble point I want to make is that in the above, I chose to use `HashedVirtualFileRef` instead of `VirtualFile` as the return type even though `out` is a `VirtualFile`.
+A subtle point I want to make is that in the above, I chose to use `HashedVirtualFileRef` instead of `VirtualFile` as the return type even though `out` is a `VirtualFile`.
 In fact it would not compile if the task key is changed to `Initialize[Task[VirtualFile]]`:

 ```scala
 [error] -- [E172] Type Error: /user/xxx/sbt/main/src/main/scala/sbt/Defaults.scala:1979:5